-By contrast, this legislation would mandate disclosure of the names and mailing addresses of the top ten contributors to a nonprofit of \$10,000 or more and all contributors who have given \$100,000 or more in a calendar year to the organization if that entity makes expenditures of \$25,000 - regardless of whether or not its major purpose is to influence elections, and regardless of those donors' relationship to the organization's contributions or expenditures.
+\$100,000 or more in a calendar year to the organization if that entity makes expenditures of \$25,000 - regardless of whether or not its major purpose is to influence elections, and regardless of those donors' relationship to the organization's contributions or expenditures.

-In contrasting the disclosure burdens dealt with by the Court in the 1986 case of Massachusetts Citizens For Life, Inc. v.
-Federal Election Commission ("MCFL"),24 the Citizens United Court specifically held that the limited disclosure of an independent expenditure report is a "less restrictive alternative to more comprehensive regulations of speech."25
+In contrasting the disclosure burdens dealt with by the Supreme Court in the 1986 case of Massachusetts Citizens For Life, Inc. v.
+Federal Election Commission ("MCFL"), the Citizens United Court specifically held that the limited disclosure of an independent expenditure report is a "less restrictive alternative to more comprehensive regulations of speech."

 In MCFL, both the plurality and the concurrence were troubled by the burdens placed upon nonprofit corporations by certain disclosure requirements.
-The plurality was concerned with the detailed record keeping, reporting schedules, and limitations on solicitation of funds to only "members" rather than the general public.26 Likewise, Justice O'Connor was concerned with the "organizational restraints," including "a more formalized organizational form" and a significant loss of funding availability.27
+The plurality was concerned with the detailed record keeping, reporting schedules, and limitations on solicitation of funds to only "members" rather than the general public.
+Likewise, Justice O'Connor was concerned with the "organizational restraints," including "a more formalized organizational form" and a significant loss of funding availability.

-Accordingly, any disclosure requirements imposed on "incidental committees" that compel generalized donor disclosure would likely be unconstitutional.
-Conversely, language that only requires the disclosure of those contributions specifically intended for political contributions or expenditures would be constitutional, pursuant to a forty-year-old unbroken chain of U.S. Supreme Court litigation.28
+Accordingly, any disclosure requirements imposed on "incidental committees" that compel generalized donor disclosure, as in H.B.
+1807, would likely be unconstitutional.
+Conversely, language that only requires the disclosure of those donations specifically intended for political contributions or expenditures would be constitutional, pursuant to an over forty-year-old unbroken chain of U.S. Supreme Court litigation.